gregorio-saporito/interest-rates/README.md

-# Interest Rates Package
+# Interest Rates Package :chart_with_upwards_trend:

-The package has a Shiny app to explore the term structure of LIBOR interbank rates.
+The *interestrates* package has a Shiny app to explore the __term structure of LIBOR interbank rates__.
 Data is stored as an .rda object.

+Click on the link to view the app: http://gregorio-saporito.shinyapps.io/interest-rates

 ## Installation